lightwolf/HydraNSI/README.md

 ## A note about Alembic files and primitive variables

 When reading Alembic files in usdview some variables that control the color and width of primitives will not be read even if the attribute naming matches the USD one.
 The USD Alembic plug-in reader should be improved by the USD team so to handle proper support of such primitive variables, it could additionally recognize typical primitive variables of DCC Apps (for example in Houdini *Cd*, *width* and *pscale* are standard names and if present they could be converted on-the-fly to the USD respective ones).
-Feel free to push Pixar in improving their Alembic plug-in.
+Feel free to push Pixar in improving their Alembic plug-in (see [USD issue 569](https://github.com/PixarAnimationStudios/USD/issues/569)).

 ## Future